Maeltarh/Sliding-Puzzle-Algorithm/README.md

 ```
 ## Bonus
 The project also includes implementations of uniform-cost search and greedy search.
 These algorithms are executed with the same heuristics but may produce different solutions.

+#
+*This project is inspired by the "n-puzzle" assignment from my curriculum at 42 School.*